Games & Quizzes

 /ˌdounˈtoun/

-Located in the business part of a town. in or into such area. downtown area of town or city.
+in or relating to central part or main business and commercial area of town or city. in or into such area. downtown area of town or city.

 A state in the northern US, bordered on the west, north, and east by Lakes Michigan, Superior, Huron, and Erie; population 10,003,422 (est. 2008); capital, Lansing.
 It was acquired from Britain by the US in 1783, becoming the 26th state in 1837..